 Inability to use vacation days in your compensation negotiation

-If you quit, it’s unlikely you’ll receive any untaken vacation pay
+If you quit, it’s unlikely you’ll be paid for any untaken vacation pay

 How to know what you’re really signing up for

 Unlimited paid time off is still a relatively new practice in the workplace.
 Here’s how you can get a realistic sense of what a company’s paid time off policy really entails.